 - Feature-Based freemium.
 This is a free version of your service or product that is provided to clients.
 But its functionality is limited to paid users to unlock the full range of features, i.e., Skype and Buffer.

 - Time-Based freemium.
 The free version of your service or product is offered for a limited time frame.
-For example the standard “free trial” offer, such as Shopify and Audible.
+For example, the standard “free trial” offers, such as Shopify and Audible.

-e-Commerce is another app monetization model option you can consider even if your startup doesn’t operate as e-shop.
-This is a right place for many business startups selling promotional materials (like t-shirts) on their websites.
+E-Commerce is another app monetization model option you can consider, even if your startup doesn’t operate as an e-shop.
+This is the right place for many business startups selling promotional materials (like t-shirts) on their websites.

 7. Virtual Goods